 - A. Required "Foundation" Courses (9 hours):

 - PSYC 6302, Research Methodology

-- Prerequisite: Introductory Statistics.

-- PSYC 6304, Advanced Statistics I
+- PSYC 6304, Advanced Statistics: ANOVA; or PSYC 6314, Advanced Statistics: Regression

-- Prerequisite: Introductory Statistics and PSYC 6304 or permission of the instructor.

 - PSYC 6324, Ethics and Professional Issues

-- B. Concentration Courses (21 hours):
+- B. Concentration Courses (27 hours):

 - PSYC 6305, Cognitive Behavior Therapy

+- PSYC 6312, Group Psychotherapy

 - PSYC 6321, Psychopathology

 - PSYC 6322, Current Psychotherapies

+- PSYC 6323, Individual Psychotherapy Skills

-- PSYC 6350, Intellectual Assessment Prerequisites for this course are one course in Tests and Measurements and the permission of the instructor.
+- PSYC 6350, Intellectual Assessment

+Prerequisites for this course are one course in Tests and Measurement and the permission of instructor.

-- PSYC 6351 Personality Assessment
+PSYC 6351, Personality Assessment.

-Prerequisites for this course are one course in Tests and Measurements and the permission of the instructor.
+Prerequisites for this course are one course in Tests and Measurement and the permission of instructor.

-• PSYC 6392 Practicum (6 hours)
+• PSYC 6392, Practicum (6 hours).

-This consists of two semesters (225 clock hours each semester) of supervised practical experience in an appropriate clinical or research setting.
-Prerequisites for this course are: PSYC 6305, 6312, 6321, 6322, 6323, 6324, 6350, and 6351; proof of liability insurance; approval of the Thesis Proposal; and permission of instructor.
-Students must contact the practicum instructor the semester prior to enrolling to be sure all prerequisites are fulfilled before enrolling.
-This course may not be offered in summer.
+This consists of two semesters (225 clock hours each semester) of supervised practical experience in an appropriate clinical setting.
+Prerequisites for this course are: PSYC 6305, 6312, 6321, 6322, 6323, 6324, 6350, and 6351; proof of liability insurance; and permission of instructor.
+Students must contact the practicum instructor the semester prior to enrolling to be sure all prerequisites are fulfilled.
+This course is not available in summer to first-time enrollees.